When Should I Pay Off My Credit Card?

 It’s easy to spend aimlessly on a promotional 0% APR card, forgetting that it will eventually start charging interest.
 Carelessness can convert to interest accrual.
-You can prevent this problem simply by reminding yourself when the card will start charging interest.
+You can avoid this problem by reminding yourself when the card will start charging interest.

 If You’re Applying for a Mortgage or Loan

-When applying for a large line of credit like a mortgage or car loan, lenders will always check your credit as part of the approval process.
-One major number they keep an eye out for is your credit utilization ratio.
+When applying for a large line of credit like a mortgage or car loan, lenders will check your credit as part of the approval process.
+One important number they keep an eye out for is your credit utilization ratio.
 Having a lower ratio can improve your chances of getting approved for a mortgage or loan.

 Your credit utilization ratio is calculated by dividing your credit in use by the amount of credit your have available.
 This figure is meant to assess your ability to take on and pay off new debt.
 If your credit utilization ratio is high, for example, your may be viewed as a risky borrower by a lender because you have so much outstanding debt.

 While there is no specific standard for where your credit utilization ratio should be, experts recommend keeping it low.
 In reality, if you’re in a situation where your ratio will be scrutinized, try to keep it as low as possible.

 Get Cash Back on Gas and Restaurants with Discover it® Chrome.

 If you have no desire to carry a debt in the first place, most credit cards will let you set automated payments to cover your entire balance.
 If you can afford to do so, paying off your balance every month may be the best strategy for saving money and building wealth.